 An artistic association shall comprise of at least 50 natural persons, who have been engaged in creative activities in the corresponding artistic field for at least the last three years and whose works have been published during the period or performed publicly.
 The unions have increasingly started to act as trade unions too, representing social and financial interests of their members.

-A document called the Conception for the Development of Civil Society in Estonia (reminiscent of for example the British Contracts on Relations between Government and the Voluntary and Community Sector) was adopted by the Parliament in December, 2002.
-This document is aimed at highlighting good practices in inter-sectoral partnerships.
-It has served as a basis for the planning of government policies towards the non-profit sector.
+The Conception for the Development of Civil Society in Estonia was adopted by the Parliament on 2002.
+This document is aimed at highlighting good practices between public and non-governmental sectors.
+It has served as a basis for the planning of governments’ policies towards the non-governmental sector.
 These policies are coordinated by the Ministry of Interior Affairs.

 In 2011, the Estonian Cultural Chamber was established, whose aim is also to cooperate with and consult the Ministry of Culture.

 Since the second half of 2000s, creative industries development centres in several cultural fields were established and supported by Enterprise Estonia first and the Ministry of Culture thereafter.
 These development centres are private legal entities (NGOs) active in the creative industries.
 They aim to boost cooperation between creative companies and their joint projects with other sectors of the economy.
 These centres are in the fields of architecture, audiovisual (including film and video, broadcasting), design, performing arts, publishing, visual art, entertainment software (including games and entertainment environments) and music.